 Property Pioneers: Nested

-What they do: This startup takes on all aspects of your home’s sale – including taking photos, managing visits and negotiating with potential buyers.
+What they do: Nested takes on all aspects of your home’s sale – including taking photos, managing visits and negotiating with potential buyers.
 But what makes this property platform unique is that after 30 days, if your home hasn’t sold yet, it will offer you an advance of 90-95% of your home’s value – so that you can afford to buy a new one.

 Why it’s exciting: According to the start-up, it’s selling twice as many homes in London as the average brick-and-mortar real estate branch.